 The agent ignored him and picked up the telephone receiver.
 Her nails were almost too long to manipulate the sluggish dial.
 She spoke rapidly, but he managed to pick out his name before she hung up.
 “Five minutes,” she told him, and returned to searching for split ends.

 Jay circled the room checking out the travel posters mounted on the walls.
 They all depicted destinations in America.
 Cowboys lassoing steers.
 Skyscrapers blinking in nightscapes.
 Steamboats churning the Mississippi.
 He pointed to a panorama of red earth plateaus and told her, “I grew up on this desert.”

 She shot him an indulgent smile, dialed the telephone again, and swore under her breath when there was no answer.
 Abruptly she stood up.
 “You come.”

 He followed the agent out the door, winking at the blonde cutout as he did.
-With the agent’s access card, they bypassed security to reach the Executive Lounge.
-Her card opened that door as well, and she called, “Lilka!”
+The agent had an access card that let them bypass security to reach the Executive Lounge.
+It opened that door as well, and from the threshold she called, “Lilka!”

 “Not for long.
 Maybe one more hour.”